Module refinery.lib.scripts.js.deobfuscation.unused

 declarations not in the reachable set are removed.

-2. **Dead variable removal** — collects assignment targets that are never read in the outer scope
+2. **Dead variable removal** — collects assignment targets that are never read anywhere in the

-along with their hoisted `var` declarators when the declarator has no initializer.
+statements are removed, along with their hoisted `var` declarators when there is no initializer.

 """